bradweinstein/pagerduty-challenge/README.md

 ## Setup

-### Create PagerDuty trial
+### Create a PagerDuty trial

-Trial account created under `bradwtesting.pagerduty.com` at PagerDuty.com
+You can create a trial account created at PagerDuty.com

 <img width=15% src="https://github.com/bradweinstein/pagerduty-challenge/blob/master/images/pdsignup.png">

+For this trial I've used the account of `bradwtesting.pagerduty.com`

-Skipped through configuration wizard and enabled platform API access.
-I will be using PagerDuty's API v2, and associated documentation can be found [here](https://v2.developer.pagerduty.com).
+If you are looking to fast forward your education of PagerDuty, you can optionally skip the configuration wizard and enable platform API access.
+To follow this exercise we will be using PagerDuty's API v2, with associated documentation that can be found [here](https://v2.developer.pagerduty.com).

 <p align="left"><img width=20% src="https://github.com/bradweinstein/pagerduty-challenge/blob/master/images/pdapiaccess.png"></p>

-API v2 access keys can be viewed and created under Configuration > API Access.
+PagerDuty API v2 access keys can be viewed and created under Configuration > API Access.
 I've created a v2 read/write key for the purposes of this exercise.
+Remember, API calls with PagerDuty are always going to be in `JSON` format with authorization tokens in the header to keep everything secure.
+Always have your token handy for using API requests.

 <p align="left"><img width=40% src="https://github.com/bradweinstein/pagerduty-challenge/blob/master/images/pdexampleapi.png"></p>